The Italian Air Force Museum

 |

-Another of the tri-motors is the Savoia-Marchetti SM.79 Sparviero (Sparrow Hawk).
-The military version was designed to be both a conventional and a torpedo bomber, and entered service with 12° Stormo in 1936.
-With a crew of six and a range of 2,200 miles (3,500 Km) it flew till the early 1950s as a transport, until its retirement.
+Savoia-Marchetti SM.79 Sparviero (Sparrow Hawk).
+The military version was designed to serve both as a conventional and a torpedo bomber, entering service with the 12° Stormo in 1936.
+With a crew of six and a range of 2,200 miles (3,500 km), it continued flying as a transport until the early 1950s, when it was retired.

 As photographed in; 1990.
 In 2004 it was to be found in Skema hall, however in August 2006 is was dismantled again for its return to the Badoni hall by March 2008.